-The Act authorizes the NMFA to issue up to \$1,585,000,000 aggregate principal amount of "new money" bonds (including the 2006 Subordinate Lien Bonds), payable from the Pledged Revenues in cumulative annual increments of \$350,000,000 beginning in 2003 and an unlimited amount of refunding bonds as part of Governor Richardson's Investment Partnership.
-In 2004, the NMFA issued \$700,000,000 of its State Transportation Revenue Bonds (Senior Lien), Series 2004A (the "Series 2004A Bonds") representing its 2003 and 2004 annual increments.
-Contemporaneously with the issuance of the Series 2004A Bonds, the NMFA issued its \$237,950,000 State Transportation Refunding Revenue Bonds (Subordinate Lien), Series 2004B Bonds") and its \$200,000,000 Adjustable Rate State Transportation Refunding Revenue Bonds (Subordinate Lien), Series 2004C (the "Series 2004C Bonds" and together with the Series 2004B Bonds, the "2004 Subordinate Lien Bonds").
-Contemporaneously with the issuance of the 2006 Subordinate Lien Bonds, the NMFA expects to issue its \$150,000,000 State Transportation Revenue Bonds (Senior Lien), Series 2006A (the "Series 2006A Bonds").
-The Series 2006A Bonds, when issued, will be senior lien bonds payable from the Pledged Revenues and with a lien on the Pledged Revenues subordinate to the Outstanding Closed Lien Obligations, on a parity with the NMFA's outstanding Series 2004A Bonds (and together with the Series 2006A Bonds, the "Outstanding Senior Lien Bonds") and senior to the lien of the NMFA's outstanding 2004 Subordinate Lien Bonds and the 2006 Subordinate Lien Bonds.
-The timing, amount and other details of additional Senior Lien Bonds, other than the Outstanding Senior Lien Bonds, and Subordinate Lien Obligations, other than the 2004 Subordinate Lien Bonds and the 2006 Subordinate Lien Bonds, are not known as of the date of this Official Statement.
+The Act authorizes the NMFA to issue up to \$1,585,000,000 aggregate principal amount of "new money" bonds, payable from the Pledged Revenues in cumulative annual increments of \$350,000,000 beginning in 2003 and an unlimited amount of refunding bonds as part of Governor Richardson's Investment Partnership.
+In 2004, the NMFA issued \$700,000,000 of its State Transportation Revenue Bonds (Senior Lien), Series 2004A (the "Series 2004A Bonds"), representing its 2003 and 2004 annual increments.
+The Series 2006A Bonds, when issued, will be Senior Lien Bonds payable from Pledged Revenues on a parity with the NMFA's outstanding Series 2004A Bonds.
+Contemporaneously with the issuance of the Series 2004A Bonds, the NMFA issued its \$237,950,000 State Transportation Refunding Revenue Bonds (Subordinate Lien), Series 2004B (the "Series 2004B Bonds"), and its \$200,000,000 Adjustable Rate State Transportation Refunding Revenue Bonds (Subordinate Lien), Series 2004C (the "Series 2004C Bonds" and together with the Series 2004B Bonds, the "2004 Subordinate Lien Bonds").
+Contemporaneously with the issuance of the Series 2006A Bonds, the NMFA expects to issue its 2006 Subordinate Lien Bonds.
+The 2006 Subordinate Lien Bonds, when issued, will be Subordinate Lien Bonds payable from the Pledged Revenues on a parity with the 2004 Subordinate Lien Bonds and subordinate to the Series 2004A Bonds and the Series 2006A Bonds.
+The timing, amount and other details of additional Senior Lien Bonds, other than the Series 2006A Bonds, and Subordinate Lien Obligations, other than the 2006 Subordinate Lien Bonds as further described in "SECURITY AND SOURCES OF PAYMENT FOR THE SERIES 2006A BONDS-Subordinate Debt," are not known as of the date of this Official Statement.

 The NMFA, pursuant to the Indenture, may only issue obligations payable from and secured by a lien on the Pledged Revenues on a parity with the Outstanding Senior Lien Bonds in compliance with the requirements of the Indenture applicable to the NMFA's issuance of additional Senior Lien Bonds.
-See "SECURITY AND SOURCES OF PAYMENT FOR THE 2006 SUBORDINATE LIEN BONDS-Additional Senior Lien Bonds."
-The NMFA and the Commission, in the case of issuing Additional Highway Bonds secured by a lien on the Pledged Revenues (other than moneys paid into the Highway Infrastructure Fund) on a parity with 2006 Subordinate Lien Bonds, must meet certain requirements prior to the issuance of Subordinate Lien Obligations.
-See "SECURITY AND SOURCES OF PAYMENT FOR THE 2006 SUBORDINATE LIEN BONDS-Additional Subordinate Lien Obligations."
-The NMFA also must meet certain requirements prior to the issuance of Junior Subordinate Lien Obligations."
+See "SECURITY AND SOURCES OF PAYMENT FOR THE SERIES 2006A BONDS-Additional Senior Lien Bonds."
+The NMFA and the Commission, in the case of issuing Additional Highway Bonds secured by a lien on the Pledged Revenues (other than moneys paid into the Highway Infrastructure Fund) on a parity with the 2004 Subordinate Lien Bonds, must meet certain requirements prior to the issuance of Subordinate Lien Obligations, and the NMFA must meet certain requirements prior to the issuance of Junior Subordinate Lien Obligations.
+For a discussion of the requirements for issuing additional Subordinate Lien Obligations and Junior Subordinate Lien Obligations, see "SECURITY AND SOURCES OF PAYMENT FOR THE SERIES 2006A BONDS-Subordinate Debt."
+For a discussion of the Outstanding Closed Lien Obligations, see "SECURITY AND SOURCES OF PAYMENT FOR THE SERIES 2006A BONDS-Outstanding Closed Lien Obligations."
+The NMFA has agreed pursuant to the Indenture, and the Commission has resolved in Commission Resolution 2004-5(APR), that no additional bonds having a lien on any of the Pledged Revenues senior to the lien thereon of the Series 2006A Bonds may be issued by the NMFA or the Commission.